 “I don’t just have little burps… I have full-on if-I-don’t-release-the-valve-I’m-gonna-hurl kind of belching." –AndriaKay

-Sad but true: With your belly growing by the minute, it’s inevitable that there will come a time when you won’t be able to see what’s going on down there — or tend to it.
+Sad but true: With your belly growing by the minute, it’s inevitable that there will come a time when you won’t be able to see what’s going on down there—or tend to it.
 And this definitely presents problems when it comes to personal grooming, since (as we’ve already established), your body kicks things up a notch in the hair growth department when you’re pregnant.
 If you’re going into panic mode about what someone might encounter down there if you don’t get things taken care of, stat, you’re not alone.
-But that doesn’t mean there isn’t hope — it’s time to start shopping around town for a good waxer.
+But that doesn’t mean there isn’t hope—it’s time to start shopping around town for a good waxer.
 Trust us, you’ll thank us later.
-(And we’re pretty sure your partner will, too.)

 “Oh, the huge amounts of discharge … I was so not prepared to feel wet the entire third trimester.” –Cullum13

 Gross, we know.
 But it’s the truth.
 Your bod is making way more estrogen now and causing more blood to flow down to your lady bits, which means excess discharge is bound to happen.
 And while it’s totally normal, it sure ain’t pretty.
 So if you haven’t already been introduced, it’s time to meet your new best friend: the pantiliner.
 You’re welcome.

 8. The term “lightening crotch” will become a painful reality.

 “I refer to it as the Cooter Basher.
 It feels like someone came up to you and used your vag for batting practice.” —aliciamarie